-MIKE VINT Principal Occupation During Past 5 Years and Biographical Information British Columbia, Canada Mr. Vint is Associate Director of Mining with Endeavour Financial, a leading Director Since: June 2021 financial advisor in the natural resources sector providing advice in project financing, structured finance and mergers and acquisitions.
-Mike brings to the Calibre board extensive experience in mine operations and construction for INDEPENDENT as corporate finance, mergers and acquisitions.
-Mr. Vint has spe ent the majority of f his career working in mining operations across then transitioned to the research department of g the gold sector.
-Mike was a director of s purchased for \$1.0 billion by Kirkland Lake professional engineer in the Province of British eceived his Minin g Engineering degree from the Colorado School of Mines.
-Current Board/Committee Membership 2022 Att tendance Other Public Directorships Board 6 of 6 100% Edgewater Exploration Ltd. (TSXV) SHEST 5 of 5 100% Newcore Gold Ltd. (TSXV) Number of Common Shares Beneficially Owned, Controll ed or Directed 123,846
+MIKE VINT Principal Occupation During Past 5 Years and Biographical Information British Columbia, Canada Mr. Vint is Associate Director of Mining with Endeavour Financial, a leading financial advisor in the natural resources sector providing advice in pro- Director Since: June 2021 financing, structured finance and mergers and acquisitions.
+Mike brings to Calibre board extensive experience in mine operations and construction fo INDEPENDENT precious and base metals as well as corporate finance, mergers and acquisitions. his career working in mining operations across then transitioned to the research department of the gold sector.
+Mike was a director of s purchased for \$1.0 billion by Kirkland Lake professional engineer in the Province of British Columbia and received his Mining Engineering degree from the Colorado School of Mines.
+Current Board/Committee Membership 2023 Attendance Other Public Directorships

+Board 12 of 12 100% Edgewater Exploration Ltd. (TSXV) SHEST 4 of 4 100% Newcore Gold Ltd. (TSXV) Number of Common Shares Beneficially Owned, Controlled or Directed 205,646